BiosPlus/GoRoMa/docs/google-workspace/managed-browser.md

 title: Google Chrome - Managed Browser Settings
 parent: Google Workspace
 ---
+# Google Chrome - Managed Browser Settings
+{: .no_toc }

-A set of browser configurations which can be managed via the Google Workspace Admin Console {: .fs-6 .fw-300 }
+A set of browser configurations which can be managed via the Google Workspace Admin Console (or Group Policy if you're brave enough)
+{: .fs-6 .fw-300 }

 ## Table of Contents
-{: .no_toc }
+{: .no_toc .text-delta }

+- TOC
+{:toc}

 ---
 ### Browser Reporting
-{:toc}

 If you're managing a Google Workspace instance/tenancy, you'll want this turned on as it sends logs to your audit and investigation log tool.
 3 hours is the fastest frequency.